-Blizzard: Blizzards are winter storms having 35+ mph winds, and considerable falling/blowing snow that reduces visibility to ¼ mile or less; said conditions last for a period of 3 or more hours.
+Blizzard: Blizzards are winter storms having 35+ mph winds, and considerable falling/blowing snow that reduces visibility to ¼ mile or less; these conditions will generally last for a period of 3 or more hours.

 Lake Effect Snow: Snow caused by the flow of cold air over a warm body of water (usually a lake).
 These events are especially common near the Great Lakes regions.

-Freezing Rain: Freezing rain occurs when air temperatures are above and ground surfaces are below 32°F (0°C), respectively; precipitation falls as a cold rain, then freezes on contact.
+Freezing Rain: Freezing rain occurs when air temperatures are above 32°F (0°C) but the surfaces of ground-level objects are below 32°F (0°C). precipitation falls as a cold rain, then freezes on contact.

 Sleet: Sleet occurs when air temperatures aloft and at the surface are below freezing, and a layer of warm air is sandwiched in-between; precipitation starts as snow, melts to rain, then refreezes before hitting the ground.

 Wind Chill: A measure of how the combined effects of wind and cold are perceived by the body.
-A wind chill of -20 °F is generally regarded as the danger threshold; it can cause frostbite within 30 minutes’ time.
+A wind chill of -20 °F can cause frostbite within 30 minutes’ time.